Federated Foundation Language Model Post-Training Should Focus on Open-Source Models: Open Models Fit Federated Learning Better

-Our position is that black-box foundation language models do not fit together with the core principles and goals of FL.
-In contrast, using open-source models has many advantages and aligns very well with FL.
+Our opinion is that black-box and gray-box foundation language models do not fit together with the core principles and goals of FL.
+In contrast, using open-source or open-weights models has many advantages and aligns very well with FL principles.

-\paragraph{Local deployment} Deploying open-source models locally removes the recurring need for API calls linked to black-box models that could add more communication overhead in FL systems.
-Although black-box models decrease the need for hardware maintenance, this argument is less convincing in FL systems, as the federated paradigm already requires clients to maintain local compute resources.
-Local deployment provides complete control over model training and data.
-When a model is deployed locally, several privacy-preserving mechanisms and security measures can be incorporated.
-These factors are essential to an FL system.

-\paragraph{Soft prompts} Parameter access facilitates gradient-based optimization of continuous prompt vectors, a method that achieves performance equivalent to full fine-tuning while altering less than one percent of model parameters \citep{li2021prefixtuningoptimizingcontinuousprompts}.
-In contrast to discrete text prompts restricted by tokenization limits, soft prompts function directly on embeddings, allowing accurate control over model behavior \citep{DBLP:journals/corr/abs-2103-10385}.
-Recent research indicates that prompt tuning, especially soft prompting, scales well with model size, achieving performance comparable to complete parameter fine-tuning in designs with 11 billion or more parameters \citep{lester2021power}.
-Aggregation strategies such as FedSP~\citep{dong2023tunablesoftpromptsmessengers} that facilitate information exchange between clients and the server through soft prompts show the effectiveness of soft prompts in FL.
-FedSP works with gray-box models that reveal their embeddings.
-When used with open-source models, it provides clients with complete authority over the local training process.

-\paragraph{Broader Range of Fine-Tuning Approaches} Open-source models offer fine-tuning techniques such as adapter layers and LoRA beyond prompt-tuning that show that minimal parameter updates can yield task-specific performance improvements \citep{hu2022lora}.
-The adapter library \citep{poth2023adapters} combines ten PEFT techniques under one framework, which preserves most of the base language model and enables multitask learning.
-The adapter layers and LoRA have been extended to FL \citep{wu2024fedlora, cai2023fedadapterefficientfederatedlearning}.
-Decomposed Prompt Tuning (DePT) which combines soft prompting and LoRA, shows great promise \citep{shi2024deptdecomposedprompttuning}.
-Such approaches should be explored in FL, as they are lightweight and reduce communication overhead.
-However, these techniques require access to the model parameters which is restricted in black-box models.

-\paragraph{Transparency and Reproducibility}Transparency in AI systems is essential for building trust, promoting fairness, and ensuring accountability as AI technologies become more integrated into daily life \citep{franzoni2023black}.
-Compliance with fair scientific standards demands complete transparency about the model structure and training process, which is in contrast to most black-box models.
-They lack the components required for complete understanding, reproducibility, and auditing of these models \citep{white2024modelopennessframeworkpromoting}.
-This lack of transparency hinders the independent verification of performance claims and meaningful comparisons among various studies in centralized and federated learning.